kwokhou/hydro-vimrc/README.md

 # hydro-vimrc
 A hydroelectric power vimrc.
 Efficient and environmental friendly.

+Well, this is basically vimrc that I created to help myself, most of the settings are from various vim experts.

 ### Installation Steps
 1. Install [vim-plug](https://github.com/junegunn/vim-plug) (skip this if you already have this)